View the Windows application log (Windows 10)

 View the Windows application log

-On the Search bar , type Event Viewer, then select the Event Viewer desktop app.
+On the Search bar, type Event Viewer, and then select the Event Viewer desktop app.

 In Event Viewer, open the Applications and Services Logs.

-To view the log of a different computer, right-click Event Viewer (local), select Connect to another computer, and complete the Select Computerdialog box.
+To view the log of a different computer, right-click Event Viewer (local).
+Select Connect to another computer, and fill in the fields to complete the Select Computer dialog box.

-Optionally, to display only SQL Server events, on the View menu click Filter, and in the Event source list, select MSSQLSERVER.
+Optionally, to display only SQL Server events, on the View menu, select Filter.
+In the Event source list, select MSSQLSERVER.
 To view only SQL Server Agent events, instead select SQLSERVERAGENT in the Event source list.